alphagov/govuk-frontend/docs/installation/updating-with-npm.md

 'govuk-frontend': ‘2.11.0’
 ```

-## Update
+## Update GOV.UK Frontend using npm

-You can check the [release
+To find out the latest version of GOV.UK Frontend, check the [release
-notes](https://github.com/alphagov/govuk-frontend/releases) in the GOV.UK Frontend GitHub repository to find out the latest version of GOV.UK Frontend.
+notes](https://github.com/alphagov/govuk-frontend/releases) in the GOV.UK Frontend GitHub repository.

-You may need to make code changes to keep GOV.UK Frontend working in your project, if the major version number will change when you update.
+You may need to make code changes to keep GOV.UK Frontend working in your project, if the major version number changes when you update.
 The major version number is the first digit in the version number.

 To update to the most recent version, run: